By: Jana Schmid

 Brian joined CodeWeavers in 2017 after working undercover at Apple for seven years.
 He currently holds a degree in satire but doesn’t like to brag about it.
 He is a member of the CodeWeavers Support team, so if you have a problem getting your application to run, there’s a good chance you’ll be hearing from him.

-I was born and raised in the Caribbean, moved to Minnesota 18 years ago — don’t ask why, it’s a story to be told over beer.
-I love martial arts movies, metal, blues and reggae.
-I would like to be like Bruce Lee with a mix of Ghandi when I grow up.
-I fell in love with Apple while I was in college and worked for the company for 6 years.
+I was born and raised in the Caribbean, moved to Minnesota over 20 years ago — don’t ask why, it’s a story to be told over beer.
+I love movies, music - metal, blues, 80's and reggae.
+Didn't have a firm idea what i wanted to be when i grew up, just went with the flow of things.
+I entered the world of Apple while I was in college and worked for the company for 6 years.
 Now I bring my prowess and experience to CodeWeavers!